RadwanRasul/nlp-project-kurdish/README.md

 }
 ```

-This project was implemented using Scikit-Learn.
+This project was implemented using scikit-learn.

 ```
 @article{scikit-learn,